MicrosoftDocs/azure-dev-docs/articles/terraform/best-practices-end-to-end-testing.md

 ---
-title: Tutorial - Configure end-to-end Terratest testing on Terraform projects
+title: Configure end-to-end Terratest testing on Terraform projects
-description: Learn more about end-to-end testing with Terratest on a Terraform project. ms.topic: how-to ms.date: 07/27/2021 ms.custom: devx-track-terraform
+description: Learn more about end-to-end testing with Terratest on a Terraform project. ms.topic: how-to ms.date: 08/01/2021 ms.custom: devx-track-terraform
 ---

-# Tutorial: Configure end-to-end Terratest testing on Terraform projects
+# Configure end-to-end Terratest testing on Terraform projects

 End-to-end (E2E) testing is used to validate a program works before deploying it to production.
 An example scenario might be a Terraform module deploying two virtual machines into a virtual network.
 You might want to prevent the two machines from pinging each other.
 In this example, you could define a test to verify the intended outcome before deployment.

 E2E testing is typically a three-step process.

 1. A configuration is applied to a test environment.
 1. Code is run to verify the results.
 1. The test environment is either reinitialized or taken down (such as deallocating a virtual machine).

-In this article, you learn how to do the following tasks:
+In this article, you learn how to:

 > [!div class="checklist"]

 > * Understand the basics of end-to-end testing with [Terratest](https://github.com/gruntwork-io/terratest)
 > * Learn how to write end-to-end test using Golang
 > * Learn how to use Azure DevOps to automatically trigger end-to-end tests when code is committed to your repo